70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 Running out of ammunition in a gun fight

 The law is up for interpretation.
-Only after the incident occurs, through the paradigms of two arguing attorneys in consideration of presented evidence, does a jury of 12 peers decide your fate.
+Only after the incident occurs, through the paradigms of two arguing attorneys in consideration of presented evidence, does a jury of peers decide your fate.
 Justice is blind, as they say.
-Learn your gun laws.
+Learn your gun laws but rely on competent legal counsel to help you through the justice system.

 Gun laws are not black and white

 Do you keep track of each time you train with your gun?
 Not only will your attorney thank you, but the data will also help you train smarter.
-Our no-cost training tracker available on your user profile and via our mobile app is probably a good place to start.
-Learn More: “How to Document All Your Firearm Training.”
+Today there are many apps out there you can use but good ole trusty pen and paper can be all you need to keep track of your progress and document your training.

 Documenting gun training